 Dover, DE 19904

-+ Provide technical assistance related to the selection and implementation of ongoing child assessment processes that are age, developmentally, linguistically and culturally appropriate to Migrant and Seasonal Head Start Grantees and is inclusive of the Head Start Child Outcomes Framework.
++ Provide technical assistance related to the selection and implementation of ongoing child assessment processes that are age, developmentally, linguistically and culturally appropriate to the population(s) served and inclusive of the domains of the Head Start Child Outcomes Framework.
 Assistance provided to grantees may also include technical assistance related to the use of this information for the purpose of individualizing for children across the birth to five spectrum in center-based, family child care, and home-based settings;

-+ Provide training and technical assistance to improve teacher/child interactions as described by the Classroom Assessment Scoring System (CLASS) for center based preschool programs and other measures available that are suitable for programs serving children from birth to three or children in family child care settings.
++ Provide training and technical assistance to improve teacher/child interactions as described by the Classroom Assessment Scoring System (CLASS) for center based preschool programs and other measures available that are suitable for programs serving children from birth to three or children in home based and family child care settings;

-+ Assist Grantees to develop and implement effective mentoring and coaching strategies designed to improve the quality of teacher/home visitor/family child care provider performance, classroom quality, and developmental and school readiness outcomes for all children including children with disabilities and dual language learners.
++ Assist grantees in developing and implementing mentoring and coaching strategies designed to improve the quality of teacher/home visitor/family child care provider performance, classroom quality, and outcomes for children, including children with disabilities and children who are dual language learners;

-+ Assist grantees in implementing family engagement that is systematic, integrated and comprehensive across program systems and services in support of successful home-school partnerships and children’s school readiness.
++ Assist grantees in implementing family engagement that is systemic, integrated and comprehensive across program systems and services in support of successful home-school partnerships and children’s school readiness;

-+ Assist programs in developing relationship-based competencies for partnering with families
++ Assist programs in developing relationship-based competencies for partnering with families; and

 + Incorporate other tasks specific to early childhood education reflective of evolving national priorities as presented by the Office of Head Start, National Centers, Regional Offices and/or aggregate regional assessment data.